-Told from the viewpoint of Isabella in 1976 and her English father, Jack, in 1976 and 1937, Isabella's War is a love story and a thriller.
+Heartbreaking, gripping historical fiction about the tragedy of war, and the redemption of love.
+Perfect for fans of Angela Petch's The Tuscan Secret and Kathryn Hughes' The Letter.
 About the author Jules Hayes was born in Nottinghamshire.
 She studied modern history and English literature in London.
 Travelling in Europe for several years, she taught in both Greece and Spain.
 On return to the UK she became a Chartered Physiotherapist.
 Jules began writing in 2012 and her short stories have been shortlisted in the Fish Short Story Competition and the prestigious Bridport Prize.
 She was also longlisted in the Mslexia Novel competition.
 Her psychological thriller, Falling Suns (written as JA Corrigan), was published in 2016 by Headline Accent.
 She lives in Berkshire with her family.
-LPA controls: Translation On behalf of: Shesto Literary Publisher: Orion Publication: March 2021 Material: Length: Finished copies 277 pages
+LPA controls: Translation On behalf of: Shesto Literary Publisher: Orion Material: Finished copies Publication: March 2021 Length: 277 pages